tom-seddon/beeblink/docs/fs.md

 navigate.
 Press ESCAPE to cancel, RETURN to load that volume, or SHIFT+RETURN to load that volume and attempt to auto-boot it.

 Press SPACE to display the volume's path on the server.
-(If you try hard enough, you can have multiple volumes with the same name.
-This lets you figure out which is which.
-The one you have selected will be the one loaded.)
+(If you have multiple volumes with the same name, this lets you figure out which is which.
+The specific volume selected will be the one loaded.)

 You can filter the list by just typing stuff in.
 Press ESCAPE to cancel, or RETURN to narrow the list down to the discs whose names